lamikr/rocm_sdk_builder/README.md

 - Stable Diffusion WebUI will create server on address http://127.0.0.1:7860/
 - Launch your browser to access the server and test the image generation from text description: http://127.0.0.1:7860/

-Note: It may take a while from the stable-diffustion to download the model files to /opt/rocm_sdk_models directory and then to open ui on browserto test the picture generation:
+- On first launch the stable diffusion webui initialization and image generation takes some time, because it downloads the model file to /opt/rocm_sdk_models directory before initializing the web server for ui.
+- Try to set "Sampling steps" in UI to be first less than 20, for example to 5.
+I have seen errors to generate images on many GPU's if it is using 20 steps.

 ## Test VLLM